-- 9 For construction, the No Project Alternative would be the environmentally superior alternative - 10 because it would have no electrification infrastructure (OCS or TPFs) construction.
-Excluding the No - Project Alternative, the Dual-Mode MU Alternative would be the environmentally superior construction alternative because it would result in a lower level of construction than the DMU - 12 Construction after native because it would result in a lower level of construction than the DMO - Alternative, the Proposed Project and the Electrification with OCS Installation by Factory Train Alternative, Given what is known about the Factory Train construction at this time.12 it is considered - Alternative.
-Given what is known about the Factory Train construction at this time,12 it is considered environmentally superior to the Proposed Project for construction. - 16 For operations, the No Project Alternative would be environmentally inferior to the DMU 17 Alternative, the Dual-Mode MU Alternative and the Proposed Project because it would result in 18 substantially lower ridership and, thus, higher criteria pollutant and GHG emissions, higher noise 19 levels at a majority of locations, and worse regional traffic conditions.
-The Dual-Mode Alternative would have higher 2020 operational impacts than the DMU Alternative for 2020, but due to likely 20 21 higher ridership in the long run with DTX/TTC, the Dual Mode Alternative is likely to result in long-22 term better air quality, lower GHG emissions and better regional traffic conditions.
-Thus, for 23 operations of the alternatives to the Proposed Project, the Dual-Mode Alternative would be the 24 environmentally superior alternative. - However, compared with the Proposed Project, the Dual-Mode MU Alternative and the DMU Alternative would result in higher criteria pollutant and GHG emissions, higher noise levels, and worse regional traffic, but would avoid the long-term impacts of the OCS infrastructure and tree removal.13 The tradeoff between aesthetics impacts versus air quality, GHG emissions, noise and traffic impacts is not easily evaluated given the dissimilar nature of these different impacts. - The following summarizes the key differentiators between the Dual-Mode Alternative, the DMUAlternative and the Proposed Project. - Residents, park users, and other sensitive receptors along the Caltrain ROW would have less aesthetic impacts, higher TAC emission health risks, and higher noise impacts with the Dual Mode Alternative and the DMU Alternative.
+For construction, the No Project Alternative and the Tier 4 Diesel Locomotive Alternative would both be the environmentally superior alternative because neither it would require any have no electrification infrastructure (OCS or TPFs) construction.
+Excluding the No Project Alternative, The Dual-Mode MU Alternative would be the environmentally superior construction alternative because it would result in a lower level of construction than the DMU Alternative, the Proposed Project and the Electrification with OCS Installation by Factory Train Alternative.
+Given what is known about the Factory Train construction at this time, 15 it is considered environmentally superior to the Proposed Project for construction.

+For operations, the No Project Alternative would be environmentally inferior to the DMU Alternative, the Dual-Mode MU Alternative, the Tier 4 Diesel Locomotive Alternative and the Proposed Project because it would result in substantially lower ridership and, thus, higher criteria pollutant and GHG emissions, higher noise levels at a majority of locations, and worse regional traffic conditions.
+However, the No Project Alternative would have lower noise levels than the DMU Alternative, the Dual-Mode MU Alternative and the Tier 4 Diesel Locomotive Alternative.
+The Dual-Mode MU Alternative would have higher 2020 operational impacts than the DMU Alternative for 2020 (due to a heavier train set and likely more fuel consumption), but due to likely higher ridership in the long run with DTX/TTC, the Dual Mode MU Alternative is likely to result in long-term better air quality, lower GHG emissions and better regional traffic conditions than the DMU Alternative and

-12 As noted above, this is a new technology, and the first OCS installation using it starts in early 2014, so there is no in-practice data by which to judge the impacts of that project, only the one single Environmental Statement completed for the Great Western Main Line Electrification Project.
+15 As noted above, this is a new technology, and the first OCS installation using it starts in early 2014, so there is no in-practice data by which to judge the impacts of that project, only the one single Environmental Statement completed for the Great Western Main Line Electrification Project.
 Despite that project lacking certain data, such as quantification of construction air quality or GHG emissions, the evidence in the Environmental Statement appears to support a conclusion that taking into account all construction subjects, a Factory Train alternative would be environmentally superior.